 Only one outside mirror shall be required, which shall be on the driver’s side, on trucks which are so constructed that the driver has a view to the rear by means of an interior mirror.

 - Convex mirrors are small circular mirrors that attach to the normal side mirror.
 Convex mirrors are designed with an outward curve, like those used for security mirrors, because it creates a wider field of view.
-There are also wide angle mirrors available to help with hard to see parts along the side of a trailer and to the rear.
+Wide angle mirrors help a driver to see those hard to see parts along the side of a trailer and to the rear.
 Convex mirrors are an easy, inexpensive solution to much of the problem created by blind sports.

 - Object sensors and back-up cameras are technological solutions that can help with spotting vehicles to the rear.

-Lastly, a responsible truck driver needs to lean or stand up and look to his right before changing lanes to the right.
-This enables him to see any small vehicle right up against the right wheel area.
+- Lean forward and/or stand up and look to the right before changing lanes to the right.
+This enables a truck driver to see any small vehicle right up against the right wheel area.